BloomTech-Labs/CS9-RightNow/ReadMe.md

 <h2>About:</h2>
 This is a full-stack scheduling application.
-Businesses may launch new ventures and hobusinessppointmenes calendars,business users may see available openings and schedule appointments in real-time.
+Users may browse, book, and pay for  appointments in real-time.

 <h2>Requirements:</h2>
 Internet connection and computer (for Desktop) or smart phone (for Mobile)